 – Half an hour of watering the pipe can burn 90 kcal.

-In our work or in our personal lives, for example when we have a long-term project to carry out, or that we make a diet to lose weight, the results are sometimes long to appear.
+In our work or in our personal lives, for example, when we have a long-term project to carry out, or we make a diet to lose weight, the results sometimes take a long to appear.
 It may take months for things to move forward, which can be discouraging.

-Reason 4 for the Joy of Gardening: To Eat Healthy and Regain the True Taste of Food
+Reason 4 for the Joy of Gardening: To Eat Healthily and Regain the True Taste of Food

 On the one hand, one of the great joys of the amateur gardener is to harvest and consume his production.